-This Italian wedding soup cooks up perfectly right in your slow cooker.
-Top with a little Parmesan cheese and you have a delicious lunch or dinner of soup!
+This Italian wedding soup cooks up perfectly right in your crockpot or slow cooker.
+Top with a little Parmesan cheese and you have a delicious lunch or dinner of delicious homemade soup!

 Here are two great recipes to keep in mind the next time you get one of those massive cravings for fresh Italian wedding soup!

-The first crock pot Italian wedding soup has both chicken AND meatballs!
+The first crockpot Italian wedding soup recipe has both chicken AND meatballs!

 I am known for my wedding soup and take pride in creating the perfect marriage.
 The meatballs are the perfect bride and groom making the shredded chicken the perfect bridesmaid.
 This is an easy slow cooker recipe that you will love!

 Since I take the time to cook fresh chicken breast, I normally double the amount and use the leftovers in another soup recipe.
 The chicken should compliment the soup but leave the marriage bliss to the meatballs.